nham/math_notes/fdvses.md

 *Proof:* If $B$ and $C$ are bases, then $B$ is independent and $C$ generating, hence $|B| \leq |C|$, and also $C$ is independent and $B$ generating, so $|C| \leq |B|$.

+## No finite-dimensional vector space has an infinite independent set
+If $V$ has a finite basis, then there is no infinite subset $S$ of $V$ which is independent.

+*Proof:* If there is an infinite independent $S$, then any subset of $S$ is independent.
+In particular, we can find a subset with $n+1$ elements in it.
+This contradicts the Steinitz exchange lemma which says any independent set must have no more elements than any other spanning set.

+### Corollary
+Any two bases in a finite dimensional vector space have the same number of elements.

 ## Definition of dimension
-The last corollary allows us to define the **dimension** of a finite-dimensional vector space, which is the number of elements in every finite basis.
+The last corollary allows us to define the **dimension** of a finite-dimensional vector space, which is the (unique) number of elements in any basis.

-TODO: somehow prove that a finite-dimensional vector space has no infinite bases.

 ## Definition of a linear map